Fines are managed by the Fines Enforcement and Recovery Unit - call 1800 659 538 |

 Expiation notices are governed by the provisions of the Expiation of Offences Act 1996 (SA) and the Fines Enforcement and Debt Recovery Act 2017 (SA).

-An expiable offence is one where the law allows a particular authority (such as a police officer in traffic matters) to issue you with an expiation notice themselves rather than a summons for you to attend court for prosecution.
-However, even where an expiation notice may be issued for a particular offence, the authority has the discretion to choose whether to do so or issue you with a summons [see Expiation of Offences Act 1996 (SA) s 5].
+An expiable offence is one where the law allows a particular authority (such as a police officer in traffic matters) to issue an expiation notice rather than a summons to attend court for prosecution.
+However, while an expiation notice may be issued for a particular offence, the authority has the discretion to choose whether to do so or issue a summons [Expiation of Offences Act 1996 (SA) s 5].

 What is an expiation notice?

-An expiation notice alleges that you committed an offence and sets out an expiation fee, which you can pay to expiate the offence rather than being prosecuted.
+An expiation notice alleges that a person committed an offence and sets out an expiation fee, which a person may choose to pay to expiate the offence rather than be prosecuted.

-A single expiation notice can relate to up to three alleged offences arising out of the same incident [Expiation of Offences Act 1996 (SA) ss 6 and 15].
+A single expiation notice can relate to up to 3 alleged offences arising out of the same incident [Expiation of Offences Act 1996 (SA) ss 6 and 15].

 Expiation notices can be provided electronically under the Electronic Communications Act 2000 (SA).
 Generally a person is taken to have consented to having them sent electronically, but the authority issuing the notice must first ascertain whether the person will be able to access, download and (if required) print the information before doing so [ss 8 - 10].